borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-We strived to use the full extent of the git workflow, including branches and pull requests.
+We handled the development of each feature in separate branches, using pull requests to merge into main.
-Specifically, we handled the development of each feature in a separate branch, and merged it into the main branch using a pull request.
+We used the "review" feature to review each other's code and discuss additional modifications before finalizing.
-Furthermore, we used the "review" feature of GitHub to review each other's code and discuss additional modifications before merging it into the main branch.
-Because we have at this moment not deployed an operational version of the repository, we refrained for using a dev branch.
-If the repository were used in production we would have implemented a dev branch in between the main branch and the (short-lived) feature branches, merging the feature branches with dev and only merging dev with main upon large relevant changes and after thorough testing.
+Since we haven't deployed a fully operational version of the repository, we refrained for using a dev branch.
+In a production scenario, we would have implemented a dev branch in between the main branch and the (short-lived) feature branches, merging the feature branches with dev and only merging dev with main upon large relevant changes and extensive testing.
 An example scenario in our collaborative workflow could be:
 1. Group member **A** is assigned the task of implementing wandb logging.
 2. **A** creates a new local branch `add-wandb` and starts implementing the feature.
 3. **A** pushes the changes to the remote branch.
-4. Occasionally, **A** fetches the changes from the main branch (such as those introduced by a merged PR) and integrates them into the local branch to keep it up to date, using `git rebase origin/main`.
+4. Occasionally, **A** fetches changes from the main branch and integrates them into the local branch, using rebase.
-5. When the feature is implemented, **A** creates a pull request and assigns it to one or more group members for review.
+5. Once done, **A** creates a pull request and assigns it for review.
 6. The reviewer(s) can comment on the code and request changes
 7. Steps 3 to 6 are repeated until the reviewer(s) approve the PR.
 8. The PR is merged into the main branch.